 How will you know if you've won $50,000 or one of the $1.5 million grand prizes in California's vaccine lottery drawings?
 State health officials are going to try to call you on the phone, so you may want to answer unknown calls on your cell for the next couple of weeks.

 Friday morning marked the first of three lottery drawings in California's vaccine-incentive program, Vax For the Win, and Governor Gavin Newsom made like a game show host for the televised affair.
 In today's drawing, no names were given — Newsom drew numbers from a lottery ball machine and people were selected based numeric indicators attached to their names in the state's vaccination registry.
 Everyone was automatically entered to win prizes when they received their vaccines.

-Today's 15 winners were identified publicly only by their county of residence, and there were several from the Bay Area, including two in San Francisco.
+Today's 15 winners were identified publicly only by their county of residence, and there were six from the Bay Area, including two in San Francisco.
 The winners hailed from Mendocino, Los Angeles, Santa Clara, Alameda, San Diego, San Francisco, Orange, and San Luis Obispo counties — so the Central Valley, where perhaps more incentive is needed to get vaccines, was left out so far.